lumagateinc/Resource-Scheduler/README.md

 **STEP 1: Check the FAQs**

-Begin by checking our FAQs to see if your question is answered there.
+[HERE](http://example.com/link "title")gin by checking our FAQs to see if your question is answered there.
 If it is not, proceed to STEP 2.

 **STEP 2: Screenshot your Claims**

-Visit **https:\/\/\<tenant>.azurewebsites.net/claims** and capture a screenshot of the claims associated with your account.
+Visit **[https://\<tenant\>.azurewebsites.net/claims](https://\<tenant\>.azurewebsites.net/claims)** and capture a screenshot of the claims associated with your account.
 If you are logging a request for another user, ask them to capture this data and forward to you.

-> **IMPORTANT!**Besure to complete this step.
+> **IMPORTANT!** [HERE](http://example.com/link "title") sure to complete this step.
 You will need to attach this info to your support request.

 **STEP 3: Log a ticket**

-If you
+To log a ticket, visit https://lumagate.us/support and click the "CONTACT US" button.
+Complete the form, which will log a ticket, and send you a confirmation email with case number.